 It’s not that different from having your return ticket from Santiago – you still have the freedom to plan the daily stages as you wish, as long as you are there for the flight.
 You do some long days, some short days, you might have to stop, rest, get a taxi for whatever reason.
 But it always pays to have a plan, like figuring out how many kms a day will get you there on time.

-What are you planning to do or achieve in 2017?
+What are you planning to do or achieve in the new year?